aryansahni30/HandGestureControl/README.md

 # Hand Gesture Music Control

-Hand Gesture Music Control is a Python program that allows you to control music playback using hand gestures captured through a webcam.
+Hand Gesture Music Control is an Opencv-Python program that allows you to control music playback using hand gestures captured through a webcam.
 The program uses the Mediapipe library for hand tracking and OpenScript for interacting with the Music application on MacOS.

 ## Features